 feature-image

 Clark Lea is already filling the void after losing a key piece of his defensive trust six days ago.
 When Michigan zeroed in on Vanderbilt co-DC and DL coach Larry Black, Lea needed to act quickly.
 That was a painful loss for the Commodores, since Black played an instrumental role in helping them secure their first 10-win season ever in 2025.
-However, the head coach upgraded his staff with a coach with an NFL pedigree.
+However, Lea quickly upgraded his staff with a coach that comes with some NFL experience.

-According to FootballScoop, Vanderbilt is set to hire Adam Morris away from the Cleveland Browns as the Edges/Defensive Run Game Coordinator.
-He had just joined the $6.4 billion franchise in 2025 and was set with the new NFL setup.
-Instead, he’s choosing an expanded opportunity in Nashville with Clark Lea.
+According to FootballScoop, Vanderbilt is set to hire Adam Morris and take him away from the Cleveland Browns as their Edges/Defensive Run Game Coordinator.
+He had just joined the $6.4 billion franchise in 2025.
+Now, Morris is choosing an expanded opportunity in Nashville with Clark Lea.

 ADVERTISEMENT